techwritex/techwritex.github.io/en/index.md

 ***

-**Technical writer** with 12+ years of experience in IT as a data analyst, a datawarehouse developer, a data engineer and a business intelligence consultant.
+**Technical writer** with 12+ years of experience in IT as a Data analyst, a Data Warehouse developer (Data engineer) and a Business intelligence consultant.

 AWS Certified Solutions Architect.